Woburn Safari Park: Criticism

 In March 2017, the safari park was criticised for neglectfully allowing the death of a peacock and failing to report the repeated escape of a monkey from its enclosure.
 A peacock was placed into isolation, but was forgotten about and not fed, leading to its death from starvation.
 A Barbary macaque fled its enclosure at Woburn Safari Park three times in one day, but remained inside the Bedfordshire zoo's grounds.
 Born Free Foundation head of animal welfare Chris Draper claimed there was "a systematic deficiency in the current system of zoo inspections across the board".

 In January 2018, a fire claimed the lives of thirteen Patas monkeys.
 According to the safari park’s website, the monkeys had 6.5 ha in which to roam but were confined to their house at night-time during the winter.
 The Captive Animals’ Protection Society said the fire showed the dangers animals were exposed to in zoos, Nicola O’Brien, a campaign manager for the charity, said: “It’s just one of the risks of having animals trapped in cages.
 It must have been an absolutely horrific death for them.
 Obviously accidents do happen, but we do think it calls into question the whole point of why we place animals in captivity in the first place".

 Railway

 Locomotive "Lady Alexandra" hauling a passenger train.

-There is also a gauge railway, the "Great Woburn Railway".
+There is a gauge railway, the "Great Woburn Railway".
 In 2011, it was free to use by Safari Park customers.
 It takes guests on a tour to Alpaca Outpost to see the alpaca herd and around to Elephant Junction in the Foot Safari.

 It is a single-track line that consists of one near-circular loop.